jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Thief

-As a thief, your main attribute is intellect.
+As a thief, your main attribute is INT.

 ##### Thief Feats